 Costa Rica is located in Central America, nestled between Nicaragua and Panama, and bordered on the east by the Caribbean Sea and the west by the Pacific Ocean.
-This small country—considered the happiest place on earth—represents only 0,01 % of the planet’s surface and it shelters almost 4% of the existing world’s biodiversity.
-It has given priority to the conservation of its natural resources, protecting 25% of the national territory in National Parks or other natural areas.
-Those protected areas cover at least 6 different kinds of habitats, including tropical cloud rainforest, cloud forest, dry tropical forest, montane oak forest, mountainous paramo, as well as mangrove and other wetland regions.
+This small country—considered the happiest place on earth—represents only .01 % of the planet’s surface yet shelters almost 4% of the existing world’s biodiversity.
+The government has given priority to the conservation of its natural resources, protecting 25% of the national territory in National Parks or other natural areas.
+Those protected areas cover at least six different kinds of habitats, including tropical cloud rainforest, cloud forest, dry tropical forest, montane oak forest, mountainous paramo, as well as mangrove and other wetland regions.
 When you look at this diversity, it’s easy to see how ecotourism can be viewed as an important conservation tool.
 Both local and national governments are able to see the value of preservation, as tourists are drawn to the protected areas to experience both flora and fauna of the region.
-These travelers help support the local economy through their use of transportation, food and lodging, park fees, and most importantly, guides.
+These travelers help support the local economy through their use of transportation, food and lodging, park fees, and guides.

-The country offers world-class eco-tourism and adventure travel.
-The options are unlimited for any discriminating traveler: horseback riding on a secluded beach; hiking through the lush whispering greenery of a rainforest; having an exhilarating experience on a white-water rafting trip, observing the tropical forests from a canopy tour; surfing the blue waves of either coast; experiencing a quiet, close encounter with different species of birds and wildlife; and enjoying the diverse culture and hospitality of the Ticos.
-Take a look at some of the best Costa Rica itineraries and an inspiration of where to spend your Costa Rican Holiday besides Lapa Rios.
+The country offers world-class ecotourism and adventure travel.
+The options are unlimited for any discriminating traveler: horseback riding on a secluded beach; hiking through the lush whispering greenery of a rainforest; exhilarating white-water rafting; surfing the blue waves of either coast; experiencing a close encounter with different species of birds and wildlife; and enjoying the diverse culture and hospitality of the Ticos.
+Take a look at some of our Costa Rica itineraries and take inspiration for where to spend your Costa Rican holiday

 To learn more about Costa Rican traditions, instruments and crafts, see below.

 Costa Rica has over 400 well-trained natural history guides who can help visitors spot and identify the enormous amount of biodiversity within the small terrain.
 With more than 850 species of birds, 209 mammal species, 220 species of reptiles, 163 species of amphibians, 13,000 plant species (including 1,500 trees and 1,400 orchids) and over 300,000 species of arthropods—that’s an enormous amount of information to interpret!
 Guides can explain the relationship between different ecosystems and the species found within them, providing visitors with an even greater appreciation for what they’re having the special opportunity of seeing.
 Naturalist and ecotourism pioneer Amos Bien has explained the importance of guides quite succinctly—“Being in the rainforest without a guide is like being in a library without knowing how to read.”
-The educational value of this exchange can’t be underestimated for visitors of every any age.
-Due to the numerous conservation and research organizations in Costa Rica, guides are continually able to update their information about indigenous flora and fauna, making each visit an exciting one for ecotourists.
+With constantly new research findings coming from the numerous conservation and research organizations in Costa Rica, guides are continually able to update their information about indigenous flora and fauna, making each visit an exciting one for ecotourists.

-There are quite a few areas in Costa Rica that people return to again and again to fulfill some of these goals.
+There are numerous areas in Costa Rica that people return to again and again to fulfill these goals.
 The largest areas include Tortuguero National Park, Monteverde Cloud Forest Reserve and the Peninsula Osa.
 Other popular ecotourism destinations include San Gerardo de Dota, where birders often go in search of the resplendent quetzal, the rainforests of Sarapiqui and Talamanca, Rincón de la Vieja and Manuel Antonio National Parks, Playa Grande and Caño Negro Wildlife Refuge.

 TORTUGUERO NATIONAL PARK

-This national park has become one of Costa Rica’s most popular ecotourism destinations, possibly because it contains one of the wilderness areas with the greatest biological diversity in a the country.
-No small feat considering that country is Costa Rica!
+This national park has become one of Costa Rica’s most popular ecotourism destinations, possibly because it contains some of the greatest biological diversity in the country.
 The park protects a unique series of natural inland waterways that can be reached only by boat or small aircraft.
-The silt carried by the meandering rivers has over millions of years developed into long, straight beaches that have become an ideal nesting site for sea turtles.
-Four varieties return there annually, the hawksbill, loggerhead, pacific green and the giant leatherback, and for decades the Caribbean Conservation Corporation (CCC) has been sponsoring volunteer programs to protect the turtle populations.
-The CCC, in partnership with the National Parks Service, has also trained local people as turtle guides, involving them directly in the conservation efforts that are so vital to their community.
+The silt carried by the meandering rivers has, over millions of years, developed into long, straight beaches that have become an ideal nesting site for sea turtles.
+Four varieties return there annually – the hawksbill, loggerhead, pacific green and giant leatherback – and for decades the Caribbean Conservation Corporation (CCC) has sponsored volunteer programs to protect the turtle populations.
+The CCC, in partnership with the National Parks Service, has also trained local people as turtle guides, involving them directly in the conservation efforts so vital to their community.

 MONTEVERDE CLOUD FOREST RESERVE